muan/site/_posts/2023-10-04-emoji-code.md

 ## What is Emoji?

-Emoji are <ruby>絵文字<rp>(</rp><rt>えもじ</rt><rp>)</rp> </ruby>, you can find the origin story on [Mariko](https://twitter.com/kosamari)'s [Evolution of Emoji 🖼🔤✨](https://speakerdeck.com/kosamari/evolution-of-emoji) or [Monica](https://meowni.ca/)'s [Emoji: how do you get from U+1F355 to 🍕?](https://meowni.ca/posts/emoji-emoji-emoji/).
+You can find the origin story of Emoji (<ruby>絵文字<rp>(</rp><rt>えもじ</rt><rp>)</rp> </ruby>) in [Mariko](https://twitter.com/kosamari)'s [Evolution of Emoji 🖼🔤✨](https://speakerdeck.com/kosamari/evolution-of-emoji) or [Monica](https://meowni.ca/)'s [Emoji: how do you get from U+1F355 to 🍕?](https://meowni.ca/posts/emoji-emoji-emoji/).
 They have done a fantastic job telling you all its glory that there's nothing I can add.

 My very brief version of the introduction is: Emoji is a character or a sequence of characters in the emoji category, as defined and maintained by the Unicode Consortium.
-Emoji are characters, exactly like [龜 is a character that means turtle](https://www.compart.com/en/unicode/U+9F9C), and [🐢 is a character that means turtle](https://www.compart.com/en/unicode/U+1F422).
+Emoji are characters, similarly [龜 is a character that means turtle](https://www.compart.com/en/unicode/U+9F9C), and [🐢 is a character that means turtle](https://www.compart.com/en/unicode/U+1F422).

 The Unicode Consortium does a lot of other things, like [preserving near-extinct languages](https://restofworld.org/2021/tulu-unicode-script/), like [figuring out how to design spaces for multiple versions of the same origin character that are different in cultures as they continue to change over time](https://en.wikipedia.org/wiki/Han_unification).